 GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
 Celebrated on the Tuesday following the widely recognized shopping events Black Friday and Cyber Monday, GivingTuesday celebrates the charitable season, when many focus on their holiday and end-of-year giving.
 To learn more about GivingTuesday, visit GivingTuesday.org.

 Engage Your Employees With Social Impact

 Amplify existing initiatives.
-If you already have Goodness programs in place, #GivingTuesday is a perfect day to rally your company around the causes you care about.
-Download our Social Media Guide for #GivingTuesday.
+If you already have Goodness programs in place, GivingTuesday is a perfect day to rally your company around the causes you care about.
+Download our Goodness Guide for GivingTuesday.

 Encourage employee participation.
-Match employee donations, offer charitable gift cards, create volunteer events or donation drives and get your employees to share activities on social media.
+Match employee donations, offer charitable gift cards, invite your employees to nominate charities for your corporate grantmaking program, create volunteer events or donation drives and get your employees to share activities on social media.